-Google's Pixel 3 and 3 XL devices have only been around since October 2018 but we've already seen rumours about their successors - dubbed the Pixel 4 and Pixel 4 XL.
+Google's Pixel 3 and 3 XL devices have been around since October 2018 and rumours for their successors - dubbed the Pixel 4 and Pixel 4 XL are really starting to heat up, with even Google getting in on the leaking action.

 Here is everything we have heard so far regarding the Pixel 4, as well as what we want and expect to see.